 What about the value of someone like Giancarlo Stanton on your team rather than someone like Dee Gordon (ironically the pair were on the same team last season).
 Stanton led the league in home runs with 59, while Gordon led the majors in steals.
 In order to win games, teams obviously need to score more runs than their opponents.
 Looking at the relationship between runs vs homers and runs vs steals shows that home runs have a much greater value to a teams total runs than total steals do.

 2017 Runs vs Stolen Bases

 Recently, teams have been relying more and more on power to supply wins.
 2017 broke the record for most total home runs in a season with 6,105.
 The previous record was the 2000 season, during the height of the steroid era, with 5,693 total home runs.
-The difference between first and second highest total home run seasons is the same between second and seventh seasons.
-2017 was clearly a display of the direction the league is heading, power over speed.
+The difference between the first and second highest total home run seasons is the same difference between the second and seventh seasons.
+2017 was clearly a display of the direction the league is heading – power over speed.
 As a matter of fact, the slope of home runs per game since the 1980 season is nearly the exact inverse of the slope of stolen bases per game since 1980.